Kalabhavan Mani

 Kunnisseri Veettil Raman Mani (1 January 1971 – 6 March 2016), better known by his stage name Kalabhavan Mani, was an Indian actor and singer.
-Mani started his career as a mimicry artist with the Kalabhavan comedy troupe.
+Mani started his career as a mimic with the Kalabhavan comedy troupe.
 He had starred in over 250 films, including Malayalam, Tamil, Kannada, and Telugu films, and was renowned for his humorous characters and villain roles.

-Mani won the National Film Award – Special Jury Award and Kerala State Film Award for his performance as Ramu in Vasanthiyum Lakshmiyum Pinne Njaanum (1999).
+Mani won National Film Award – Special Jury Award and Kerala State Film Awards for his performance as Ramu in Vasanthiyum Lakshmiyum Pinne Njaanum (1999).
+He was the first actor from kerala who won the National Film Award - Special Jury Award in the history of Malayalam film industry.